Jasan-Aj/Quiz-Application-Desktop-App-/README.md

 1. Install the required Python libraries:
    - `customtkinter`
-   - `sqlite3`
    - `tkinter`
    - `pillow`

-  #copy and paste in cmd to install libraries: pip install customtkinter sqlite3 tkinter pillow
+  #copy and paste in cmd to install libraries: pip install customtkinter Pillow

 3. Place the database file inside the `images` folder.